 You may be eligible for transportation services if you have a current Medical Assistance Identification Card that you use to pay for your healthcare and you have no other way to get to and from your healthcare appointments.
 Healthcare appointments must be for services allowed by your medical program.

 To get a ride, please telephone our Call Center.
 We will ask you some questions to see if you are eligible for our services.

 Beginning January 1, 2015, our Call Center is open Monday through Friday from 8:00 am to 4:00 pm.
 Here are the numbers to call to ask about eligibility or to schedule a ride: You can also contact us by fax.

 Voice: (509) 534-9760 (local)

 Telephone interpretation is available for all non-English language callers.

-You should call us for a ride at least two business days before your appointment.
 We recommend that you call us at least 7-14 days ahead of your healthcare appointment to get a ride.
 The more notice you give us about your need for a ride, the more likely it will be for us to arrange transportation for you.
 We will accept requests up to a month in advance of your appointment.
 If you contact us with less than two business days' notice and your appointment is not for an urgent medical need, we may not be able to arrange transportation for you and we will ask you to reschedule your appointment.

 - Your current Services Card

 - The name, address, and phone number of your medical provider

 - The type of healthcare appointment you will go to (i.e. dialysis, dental, etc.)